 – Topical medication- I have to apply to the bald spot twice a day for hair growth

-– Anti-dandruff shampoos- I had a long problem of dandruff since I came to Thailand.
+– Anti-dandruff shampoos- Since I moved to Thailand, I had a long problem with dandruff.
 I tried all the cosmetic shampoos available in the stores but nothing really worked for me except these shampoos prescribed by my doctor.
 I am truly happy about this.

 Here’s the summary of my expenses for my alopecia treatment:

 Oral Medications – 3, 850 Baht

 I already had 5 sessions of injections so it will be 2,100 x 5 = 10, 500 Baht.
 When I thought I won’t be having another injection, the doctor said my hair is only 80% improved so in my case, I have to get the 5th injection.